delphicventurescode/mjolnir_poeto_book_series/myFirstEsperantoBook/README.md

 I wrote my first Esperanto book while still a learner at the A1 level.

 During that week, I made a post on my blog.
-In fact, I made the very post in this directory (see the PDF in this directory myFirstEsperantoBook/) on my blog on the day I published.
+In fact, I made the very post in this directory (see the PDF in this directory myFirstEsperantoBook/) on my blog on the day I published my first book.

 Around the same time, I emailed Prof. Avinash Dixit (this was during the week of June 9th).
 Please see below my email to him.